SARCOIDOSIS & PROVING DISABILITY

 WHAT ORGANS DOES SARCOIDOSIS AFFECT?

-Beyond the lungs, the body organs or systems most affected by sarcoidosis are the skin, eyes, musculoskeletal system, nervous system, heart, liver, and kidneys.
+Beyond the lungs, the body organs or systems most affected by sarcoidosis are the skin, eyes, and musculoskeletal system.
+Also, the systems affected are the nervous system, heart, liver, and kidneys.
 Patients can have symptoms from a specific organ or they can have general overall symptoms.
 Also, some people have no symptoms at all.

 For example, some patients with liver granulomas do not report any liver-related symptoms.
 However, the severity of symptoms can depend on how long the illness has been going on.
 If granulomas have been forming and creating scar tissue, symptoms may be worse.